maithiligosavi/two-tier-app-deployment/README.md

 - A **MySQL database**
 - Managed using **Docker Compose** for seamless container orchestration

+---

-# ⚙️ How I deployed?
+# ⚙️ How I Deployed It

-## Step 1: Clone the App Code
+## 🧩 Step 1: Clone the App Code

-The original Flask app was cloned from a public GitHub repository. git clone https://github.com/LondheShubham153/two-tier-flask-app.git cd two-tier-flask-app
+The original Flask app was cloned from a public GitHub repository:

+git clone https://github.com/LondheShubham153/two-tier-flask-app.git

+cd two-tier-flask-app

-## Step 2: Create a Dockerfile
+🐳 Step 2: Create a Dockerfile
 A Dockerfile was created to define how the Flask application should be containerized.
-This includes installing dependencies and specifying the command to run the app:-
-# Use an official Python runtime as the base image
+It installs system and Python dependencies and runs the app.

 FROM python:3.9-slim

-# Set the working directory in the container
 WORKDIR /app

-# install required packages for system
 RUN apt-get update \
     && apt-get upgrade -y \
     && apt-get install -y gcc default-libmysqlclient-dev pkg-config \
     && rm -rf /var/lib/apt/lists/*

-# Copy the requirements file into the container
 COPY requirements.txt .

-# Install app dependencies
 RUN pip install mysqlclient
 RUN pip install --no-cache-dir -r requirements.txt

-# Copy the rest of the application code
 COPY . .

-# Specify the command to run your application
 CMD ["python", "app.py"]

-## Step 3: Write docker-compose.yml
+🧬 Step 3: Write docker-compose.yml
 A docker-compose.yml file was created to define and run the Flask app and the MySQL database as separate services.
-This included service configuration, environment variables, volumes, health checks, and networking:-
+It includes service configuration, environment variables, health checks, and volumes.

 version: "3.8"

 services:

   mysql:

     user: "${UID}:${GID}"
     image: mysql:5.7
     container_name: mysql